ovh/docs/pages/public_cloud/containers_orchestration/managed-rancher-service/getting-started/guide.en-gb.md

   - **Credential Name** (Optional)
   - **Openstack Authentication URL**, default value can't be changed
   - your Openstack **Username**, please refer to our Documentation for [Creating and deleting OpenStack users](https://help.ovhcloud.com/csm/en-public-cloud-compute-openstack-users?id=kb_article_view&sysparm_article=KB0050625)
-  - your Openstack **Password**, please refer to our Documentation for [Creating and deleting OpenStack users](https://help.ovhcloud.com/csm/en-public-cloud-compute-openstack-users?id=kb_article_view&sysparm_article=KB0050625)\
+  - your Openstack **Password**, please refer to our Documentation for [Creating and deleting OpenStack users](https://help.ovhcloud.com/csm/en-public-cloud-compute-openstack-users?id=kb_article_view&sysparm_article=KB0050625)

-You have created the cloud credentials that will be used to provision nodes in your cluster.
-You can reuse these credentials for other node templates, or in other clusters.
+Once created, the cloud credentials will be used to provision nodes in your cluster.
+You can reuse these credentials for other node templates or in other clusters.

-4. Click on **Get Project List** and select the **Project** were you want to create your cluster.\
+4. Click on **Get Project List** and select the **Project** were you want to create your cluster.
 5. Click on **Continue**.

-6. Set your **Cluster Name** and **Cluster Description**.\
+6. Set your **Cluster Name** and **Cluster Description**.
 ![Public Cloud Driver - Cloud Credentials](images/PublicCloudDriver_creation_cloud_credential.png)
 7. Create a **Machine Pool** for each Kubernetes role.
 Refer to the [Best Practices](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/launch-kubernetes-with-rancher/use-new-nodes-in-an-infra-provider#node-roles), [Node Requirements for Rancher Managed Clusters](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/node-requirements-for-rancher-managed-clusters), [Requirements for RKE2 installation (flavors and OS)](https://docs.rke2.io/install/requirements) and [Recommended Cluster Architecture](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/checklist-for-production-ready-clusters/recommended-cluster-architecture) guides for recommendations on role assignments and counts.
 ![Cluster Creation](images/PublicCloudDriver_creation_machine_pool.png)